robocomp/web/gsoc/2021/posts/alejandro_fernandez/post03.md

 # EfficientDet

-Firstly, I though about creating a script and following this [tutorial](https://www.tensorflow.org/lite/tutorials/model_maker_object_detection), but I wasn´t capable of configure Google Cloud so I finally decided using the [Google Colab](https://colab.research.google.com/github/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/tutorials/model_maker_object_detection.ipynb) tutorial provided by the same tutorial.
-I only needed to do a small change in the line with object_detector.create adding to the parameters **do_train=False** for skipping the train as the model is pretrained with the dataset that we are using.
+Firstly, I though about creating a script and following this [tutorial](https://www.tensorflow.org/lite/tutorials/model_maker_object_detection), but I wasn´t capable of configure Google Cloud so I finally decided using the [Google Colab notebook](https://colab.research.google.com/github/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/tutorials/model_maker_object_detection.ipynb) provided by the same tutorial.
+I only needed to do a small change in the line with object_detector.create adding to the parameters **do_train=False** for skipping the train as the model is pretrained with the dataset that we are using and if I train the model will modified for adapting to the training dataset.

 __Alejandro Fernández Camello__